Sylvia Masebo

-Sylvia Masebo (born March 7, 1963) is a Zambian entrepreneur, politician, and National Assembly of Zambia representative for Chongwe constituency with the United Party for National Development (UPND).
+Sylvia Masebo (born March 7, 1963) is a Zambian entrepreneur and politician who served as the National Assembly of Zambia representative for Chongwe constituency on two occasions (2001 to 2016 and 2021 to 2026).
 Sylvia Masebo holds a degree in Banking and Finance.
-She first stood on the ticket of Zambian Republican Party (ZRP) in 2001, then the Movement for Multi-Party Democracy (MMD) in 2006, then the Patriotic Front (PF) in 2011, and then the UPND in 2021.
+She first stood on the ticket of Zambian Republican Party (ZRP) in 2001, then the Movement for Multi-Party Democracy (MMD) in 2006, then the Patriotic Front (PF) in 2011, and then the United Party for National Development in 2021.
 She is the current Minister of Lands and Natural Resources in Zambia.
 She previously held positions as the Minister of Health on two occasions (2005 - 2006 and 2021 - 2024), as the Minister of Local Government on two occasions (2003 - 2005 and 2006 - 2008) and as the Minister of Tourism and Arts (2012 - 2014).

 Political career

 Sylvia Masebo came to public prominence in the 1990s as Deputy Mayor of Lusaka and MMD Deputy Treasurer.
 Even before the mass defections from the MMD in response to Chiluba’s third-term ambitions, Masebo had led a large group of dissatisfied MMD members out of the party.
 By the time of the 2001 general election, she had joined the newly established Zambia Republican Party (ZRP), headed by former Minister of Defence Benjamin Mwila.
 On the ZRP ticket, she was elected as a parliamentarian in Chongwe Constituency.

 In 2003, Masebo was one of the opposition parliamentarians who were co-opted by Levy Mwanawasa into his Cabinet, becoming Minister for Local Government and Housing.
 In August 2005, she was transferred to Health to succeed Brian Chituwo.
 Masebo was instrumental in politically defending the reversal of the health reforms in Parliament.
 In 2006, she officially rejoined the MMD and would defend her seat on an MMD ticket in the 2006 general election.
 Following the elections, she returned to her old post as Minister of Local Government.
 After Rupiah Banda was elected as the President of Zambia in 2008, Masebo was relieved of her Local Government ministerial duties.
 She was not in support of Banda’s succession of Mwanawasa.
 By the time of the 2011 general election, she had joined Michael Sata’s party (the Patriotic Front) but failed to retain her parliamentary seat (MMD won the Chongwe seat).

 However, there was a by-election in November 2011, just 2 months after the general election, necessitated by Japhen Mwakalombe's resignation from the MMD.
 Sylvia Masebo stood again for the Patriotic Front in Chongwe Constituency, which she won.